href/duties/README.md

 complicated matter and I do not work in customs, so my understanding might be off.

-Umport regulation changes all the time and your supplier as well as the customs office make mistakes.
+Import regulation changes all the time and your supplier as well as the customs office make mistakes.
 There are also many corner cases which this tool does not address.
 I trust that if you're importing diamonds by the buckets that you'll know better than to consult this online tool.